Boolean263/EventGhost-TrayTip/README.md

 It would be really useful to create notifications that persist in the Windows 10 Action Center.
 I haven't found information on how to do that yet.

 I'm told you can add buttons to notification pop-ups.
-That'd be cool too.
+That'd be cool too, if I can learn how to make that happen.

 ## Authors